jrsfiend/solana-oracle-function-example/README.md

 ## Objective

 We want to adjust a sample Switchboard program and function to grab the price of SRFX vs USD, instead of the current functionality of the example.
-Luckily, the example does nearly all the work for us (nice) and the team have made some further stuff abstracted that makes this (much, much) easier than it used to be - ie. switchboard_utils::exchanges::*Api::fetch_ticker.
+Luckily, the example does nearly all the work for us (nice) and the team have made some further stuff abstracted that makes this (much, much) easier than it used to be - ie. `switchboard_utils::exchanges::*Api::fetch_ticker`.
 Phew!

 fork and clone https://github.com/switchboard-xyz/solana-oracle-function-example!